tjwilks/backtestForecaster/README.md

 # BacktestForecaster
-BacktestForecaster is a python API for the purpose of backtesting of time-series forecasting models.
+BacktestForecaster is a python API for backtesting time-series forecasting models.
 It provides the ability for users to easily produce forecasts for a pre-specified set of models for multiple cross validation windows across multiple time series.
 The resulting forecasts can then be compared to real values to get a backtest of model errors over time.

 BacktestForecaster currently supports both primitive models that train on original time-series values (e.g. ARIMA models) and combiner models that